Zhang-Yufeng/Zhang-Yufeng.github.io/_pages/profiles.md

 ---
 layout: profiles
-permalink: /people/
+permalink: /students/
-title: People
+title: Current Students
-description: members of our group
+description: Current students and researchers in the group
-nav: true
+nav: false
-nav_order: 4
+#nav_order: false

 profiles:
   # if you want to include more than one profile, just replicate the following block